Sunday evenings, monthly, for most groups. Dates and times vary by group. $200 for full year ($275 for non-congregants).

 Once a month, in small peer groups with trained adult mentors, teens bond and have open conversations in a safe space.
 Rosh Hodesh and Shevet both have a positive and lasting impact on teens, empowering them to become strong, confident, and happy young adults.

-At Bet Torah, we have Rosh Hodesh groups young women in the classes of 2020, 2021, 2022, 2023, and 2024.
-We have Shevet groups for young men in the classes of 2020, 2023, and 2024.
 We are proud to support the online Tzelem group for teens who identify as transgender, nonbinary, gender fluid, or gender questioning.

 GROUPS MEET ON SUNDAY EVENINGS.
 PLEASE CONTACT YOUR GROUP LEADER FOR YOUR GROUP’S SPECIFIC SCHEDULE.